Am I a victim of domestic abuse?

-Abuse can affect you long term by damaging your self-esteem and wellbeing, and that of your children.
-Victims of domestic abuse can attempt to flee many times before they are successful.
+Abuse can affect you in the long term by damaging your self-esteem and wellbeing, and that of your children.
+Victims of domestic abuse can attempt to flee many times before they're successful.
 Isolation can keep someone in an abusive relationship for a long time.

 Having the right information to understand domestic abuse can help you make choices and know how to do it safely.
-Whether you have lived with abuse for weeks, months or years, support is available to you.
+Whether you've lived with abuse for weeks, months or years, support is available to you.